ieatkillerbees/squinones.github.io/_posts/2014-11-08-sorting-dependency-trees.md

 ---

 ### Drawing the Graph
 We want to run our `MakeCookies` task, but before we can do that, we need to make sure its dependencies have run.
-Likewise we have to be sure that all of the dependecies' dependencies have run.
+Likewise we have to be sure that all of the dependencies' dependencies have run.

 If we draw it out, we come up with a pretty simple graph.
-Specificially, this is a Directed Acyclic Graph, so called because it is comprised of nodes that are connected by edges (directed), without any loops (acyclic).
+Specifically, this is a Directed Acyclic Graph, so called because it is comprised of nodes that are connected by edges (directed), without any loops (acyclic).

 <img class="center" alt="dag" src="http://i.imgur.com/sBoqA71.png" />